Award: Up to £2,000

 5. Details of any other funding being applied for/or already received (either from employers or other external bodies)

-Completed applications for funding should be sent as one file (either .doc/.docx or .pdf) to the BSSH Community Sports History Award Representative, Adam Burns (firstname.lastname@example.org).
+Completed applications for funding should be sent as one file (either .doc/.docx or .pdf) to the BSSH Community Sports History Award Representative, Amanda Callan-Spenn (firstname.lastname@example.org).
 Applications will then be scrutinised by an expert panel of judges.
-Successful applicant(s) will be informed of the outcome shortly before the BSSH Conference in 2021, where it will then be formally announced and publicised.

 Requirements for Successful Applicants:

-The successful applicant(s) will be expected to present details of their project at the 2022 Annual BSSH Conference (format and style will be flexible and will be agreed in advance with the BSSH Executive).
+The successful applicant(s) will be expected to present details of their project at the 2024 Annual BSSH Conference (format and style will be flexible and will be agreed in advance with the BSSH Executive).
 You will be expected to showcase your findings (to date) and both the researcher(s) and participant(s) involved in the research (as the research design allows).
 Limited additional funding will be available to support those presenting at the conference.
-In addition, successful bidders are required to produce a written report or video diary for the BSSH, which may be published online, detailing how the funds have been used.
+In addition, successful bidders are required to produce a written report or video diary for the BSSH, which may be published online, detailing how the funds have been used, and may be asked to contribute to the judging panel for subsequent Community History Prizes.

 The successful applicant(s) will be required to recognise the help provided by the BSSH in all materials later disseminated that were supported by the BSSH Community Sports History Award (including digital repositories, web content (such as podcasts), journal articles, public presentations etc.), as stipulated by the Board of Trustees of the BSSH.